ros-industrial/ros_industrial_cmake_boilerplate/README.rst

 LINE_FILTER         String  List of files with line ranges to filter the warnings.
 CHECKS              String  Comma-separated list of globs with optional '-' prefix.
 Globs are processed in order of appearance in the list.
 Globs without the '-' prefix add checks with matching names to the set, globs with the '-' prefix remove checks with matching names from the set of enabled checks.
 This option's value is appended to the value of the 'Checks' option in the .clang-tidy file, if any.
 CONFIG              String  YAML/JSON format.
 If not provided, clang-tidy will attempt to find a file named .clang-tidy for each source file in its parent directories.
-ERRORS_CHECKS       String  Upgrades warnings to errors.
+ERROR_CHECKS        String  Upgrades warnings to errors.
 Same format as 'CHECKS'.
 This option's value is appended to the value of the 'WarningsAsErrors' option in the .clang-tidy file, if any.
 ================== ======== ===========

 Multip Value Argument Keywords: